thisisashwinraj/VerticalX-Recommendation-System/README.md

 # User Installation and Source Code
 The recommendation model is wrapped in a website, designed using streamlit and hosted over Heroku.
 The working demo can be found here: [verticalx.herokuapp.com](verticalx.herokuapp.com).
 For users to run this application on their local workstations, the user must first download all resources, and requirements.
 To recommend  movies, the user shall  select a movie from the dropdown list, and hit the recommend button.
-5 movies similar to the  selection will be recommended by the model.
+5 similar movie selections will be recommended by the model.

 To run the streamlit application on a local computer, open the terminal, install streamlit and then type the command:
 ```